 Submission Tips for Minnesota Varsity

-• Each Minnesota Varsity entrant, in every category, is eligible to receive either a voucher good for two tickets to a Minnesota Orchestra concert or two free tickets via online reservation to a Saint Paul Chamber Orchestra concert in the 2015-2016 season, while supplies last.
-While you may make requests, selection of the concert is ultimately on an "as available" basis.
-The Minnesota Orchestra and Saint Paul Chamber Orchestra reserve the right to substitute vouchers or tickets for different performances at their discretion.
+• Each Minnesota Varsity entrant, in every category, is eligible to receive either a voucher good for two tickets to a Minnesota Orchestra concert or two free tickets via online reservation to a Saint Paul Chamber Orchestra concert in the 2017-2018 season, while supplies last.
+While you may make requests, selection of the concert is ultimately on an "as available" basis and is determined by the respective orchestras.
+We reserve the right to substitute vouchers or tickets for different performances as available.
 Blackout dates and limitations may apply, as stated on the vouchers, tickets or in related materials.
+All ticket-related questions must be directed to the Minnesota Orchestra or SPCO box offices.

 Can you provide a quick overview of this year's Minnesota Varsity?